 The earliest example of Dada art was a 1916 exhibit in Zurich, Switzerland that included works by Marcel Janco.

 Avant-garde artists would hang out in cafes, drinking alcohol and smoking cigarettes while they conversed about literature, music, politics, and art.

-They believed that they could change their reality through their artistic creativity.
+They believed they could change their reality through artistic creativity.